manifold-systems/manifold/manifold-core-parent/manifold/README.md

 }
 ```
 Notice the Javascript is embedded in a multiline comment.
 This is how you embed any kind of resource fragment as a type
 declaration.
 Here the Javascript type is declared as `Barker` with a `.js` extension indicating the resource type.
-Note
-a fragment must use `[>` and `<]` at the beginning of the comment to delimit the type name and extension.
+A fragment must use `[>` and `<]` at the beginning of the comment to delimit the type name and extension.
 A fragment
 covers the remainder of the comment and must follow the format of the declared extension.

 You can embed any Manifold enabled resource as a fragment type declaration.
 Here's another example using JSON: